garpunkal/DotNet-Coding-Guidelines/README.md

 private long rows_Affected;
 private DateTime row_updated_date_time;
 ```
 The reason being is that C# isn't postgres.
-Seriously, it's to be consistent with the Microsost .NET Framework convention and makes your code more natural to read.
+Seriously, it's to be consistent with the Microsoft .NET Framework convention and makes your code more natural to read.
 It can also avoid "underline stress" or inability to see underline.

 ## Tip #32
 ✋ Do not use SCREAMING CAPS for constants or read-only variables: